Arts & Entertainment

 American Academy of Dramatic Arts

-The Academy is the first conservatory for actors in the English-speaking world.
-With campuses in Hollywood and Manhattan, their Alumini have received nominations for 96 Oscars, 241 Emmys and 84 Tonys. ...
+1336 N La Brea.
+The first conservatory for actors in the English-speaking world.
+With campuses in Hollywood and Manhattan, their Alumini have received nominations for Oscars, Emmys and Tonys.

 American Film Institute